 - ISH: ACD RNAScope technology and others

-When an antibody lot is changed or an antibody has not been used for several months, verification is performed by testing the last known set of validated conditions on similar samples.
+When an antibody lot is changed or an antibody has not been used for several months/years, verification is performed by testing the last known set of validated conditions on similar samples.
 Once verified, experimental samples can be run without further validation.
 If antibody performance cannot be reproduced, the antibody may undergo revalidation or an alternative antibody could be chosen.
-These options along with other possible approaches will be discussed during the initial consultation.
+These options along with other possible approaches can be discussed during the initial consultation.

 In situ hybridization (ISH/FISH)